simchanu29/cubism/README.md

     - `do.sh` called at installations
     - `undo.sh` called at uninstallation
     - `check.sh` called when you want to know if the task has been properly done.

+### Troubleshooting

+If the script throw an error, the terminal window may be too small.